In Stock

 How to Plant

-Prune all stems to 10–30 cm above ground level.
-In cool or temperate climates, prune to 10–15 cm to encourage bushy growth.
-In arid regions, prune to around 30 cm to protect young buds from heat.
+After planting, cut stems back to 10–30 cm above ground level to encourage strong branching and a productive framework.
+In cool or temperate climates, cutting the stems to 10–15 cm can encourage bushy growth.
+In arid regions, cut to around 30 cm to protect young buds from heat.

 Watering